Security Operations20 min read

 Prioritize sensor placement based on security value:

-Priority 1 — IT/OT Boundary: Network links between the IT network and the OT DMZ, and between the DMZ and the OT network.
-Traffic at this boundary has the highest security significance — all IT-to-OT communications and all east-west movements that cross the IT/OT divide are visible here.
+Priority 1, IT/OT Boundary: Network links between the IT network and the OT DMZ, and between the DMZ and the OT network.
+Traffic at this boundary has the highest security significance, all IT-to-OT communications and any cross-boundary movements are visible here.

-Priority 3 — Engineering Workstation Network Segment: Engineering workstations are high-value targets and initiate programming sessions to PLCs.
-Monitoring traffic from the engineering workstation segment provides visibility into any unauthorized programming activity.
+Priority 3, Engineering Workstation Network Segment: Engineering workstations are high-value targets and initiate programming sessions to PLCs.
+Monitoring traffic from the engineering workstation segment provides visibility into any unauthorized programming activity, which maps directly to T0843 (Program Download) detection.

 Sensor Sizing

 OT monitoring sensors must have sufficient processing capacity for the traffic volumes at their collection point.
-Underpowered sensors drop packets and provide incomplete traffic capture, which degrades detection coverage.
+Underpowered sensors drop packets and provide incomplete traffic capture, which degrades detection coverage silently, you won't know what you're missing.

 Protocol Decoder Configuration